The Research & Faculty Development Committee (RFDC) is part of the university’s General Faculties Council (GFC).

 - The Vice-President Academic & Provost is the Chair of the RFDC.

 - The Associate Vice-President Research serves as Co-Chair.

 - Representatives of the BMO-CIAR, the Research Ethics Board, and the Office of Research and Innovation serve as advisory, non-voting members.

 In which processes does the RFDC participate?

-The RFDC provides rigorous analyses and advice on many research-related matters, being the most relevant:
+The RFDC provides advice on many research-related matters, including:

-- Reduction in Teaching for Research Purposes Awards
+- adjudication of Reduction in Teaching for Research Purposes Award applications,

-- Policies, procedures and guidelines related to research, including funding
+- policies, procedures, and guidelines related to research, and

 - performance reviews of Research Institutes, Centres, and Clusters.